 What can you do for yourself?

 First of all: take care of yourself.
 Living with an addict is very tiring.
 You have the right to recover and relax.
 Do not blame yourself, because you do not have control over decisions that another makes.
 Do not go into a discussion if the addict is under the influence, because believe me: that does not work.
+A family counseling is a great first step and we support you in this journey.

 More things you can do for yourself: